-Twitch: How to stream your games
+How to stream PC games on Twitch

 Not so long ago there was pretty much one way to interact with a video game: You sat down and played it.
 Maybe you watched an older friend or sibling play while pointing out all their mistakes, but gaming was never what you’d call a “spectator sport.”

-That’s changed in recent years thanks to YouTube gaming celebrities, the booming popularity of professional e-sports, and most importantly, the online game streaming service Twitch.
+That’s changed in recent years thanks to YouTube gaming celebrities, the booming popularity of professional e-sports, and most importantly, the online game-streaming service Twitch.
 Firing up a stream and watching someone else play a thousand miles away is now a perfectly legitimate way to enjoy a game.
-Best of all, anyone is free to participate on either side of a Twitch stream.
+Best of all, anyone is free to participate on either side of a Twitch stream—PCWorld even has its own Twitch channel.
 If you want to be the one gaming in front of a live audience, you can start doing it today, for free.

 Here’s how to stream your games on Twitch.

-This guide assumes that you have a PC with a discrete graphics card and processor

-powerful enough to stream games.
 To start broadcasting to Twitch, you’ll need two additional things: desktop software that can record and stream footage from your gaming computer, and a Twitch account.
 We’ll start with the software.

 Options abound for desktop streaming software.
 You can find debates over the relative merits online, but we recommend one broadcasting suite that’s free and easy to set up—plus it integrates nicely with Twitch.
 The program is called Open Broadcaster Software Studio (frequently shortened to OBS Studio), which is the replacement for the classic OBS software.